• Skip to primary navigation

 • Add onions, celery, carrots and butter to a large stockpot.
 Cover and cook over medium-high heat until the onions become translucent (about 8 minutes).

-• Add the butternut squash, cinnamon, nutmeg, sea salt black pepper, and stir to until spices are evenly distributed.
+• Add the butternut squash, cinnamon, nutmeg, sea salt black pepper, and stir until evenly distributed.

 • Add water, maple syrup, and brown sugar and stir until combined.
 Cover and bring mixture to a boil.